Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/advancedWorkflows.md

 be launched instead.

 ### Jump to Frame
-You can use the Shotgun Panel to automatically select the right Timeline, on the frame associated with a Shotgun Note.
+You can use the Shotgrid Panel to automatically select the right Timeline, on the frame associated with a Shotgrid Note.
 In order to do so:

-1. Select `Shotgun Panel...` in the `Shotgun` menu
+1. Select `Shotgrid Panel...` in the `Shotgrid` menu
 2. Click on the `Notes` tab and select the Note
 3. Click the arrow displayed in the top-right corner of the selected Note
 4. Click on `Jump to Frame`